Free-Streaming Neutrinos and Their Phase Shift in Current and Future CMB Power Spectra: Free-Streaming Neutrinos in the CMB

 Our analysis of case~(1) validates that both of our methods can correctly infer the size of the neutrino-induced phase shift.
 This in particular tests for potential biases when estimating the values of the phase-shift parameters~$\Nmultipole$ and~$\Nphase$, and verifies the consistency between the spectrum- and perturbation-based methodologies.
 Case~(2) investigates whether the presence of a mass introduces any systematic bias in the recovered phase shift and, therefore, tests our assumption of massless neutrinos in the rest of the paper.
 Finally, case~(3) evaluates the ability of~$\Nmultipole$ and~$\Nphase$ to effectively constrain free-streaming relativistic species in a mixed scenario, while also examining any discrepancies between the two approaches under these more complex conditions.
 In all cases, we vary the six baseline parameters of the standard $\Lambda$CDM~model, $\{\omega_b,\,\omega_c,\,\theta_s,\,\ln(\num{e10}\As),\,\ns,\,\tau\}$, as well as~$\Neff$ and either~$\Nmultipole$ or~$\Nphase$, depending on whether the spectrum- or perturbation-based method is applied.
 Flat priors are assumed for all sampled cosmological parameters, and the Markov chains are run until convergence is achieved, ensuring $R < 0.01$ according to the Gelman-Rubin criterion~\cite{Gelman:1992zz}.

-We display the resulting one-dimensional posterior distributions for~$\Neff^{\delta X}$, $X = \{\phi, \ell\}$, and~$\Neff$ for the three mock-data variations in Fig.~\ref{fig:mock_planck}.\footnote{For the interested reader, we also display the two-dimensional joint constraints on~$\Neff$ and~$\Nmultipole$ or~$\Nphase$ for the three mock datasets under consideration in Fig.~\ref{fig:mock_planck_2d} in Appendix~\ref{app:validation}.}
+We display the resulting one-dimensional posterior distributions 1pt\footnote{Throughout this work, we present all one-dimensional posterior distributions normalized to unity.} for~$\Neff^{\delta X}$, $X = \{\phi, \ell\}$, and~$\Neff$ for the three mock-data variations in Fig.~\ref{fig:mock_planck}.\footnote{For the interested reader, we also display the two-dimensional joint constraints on~$\Neff$ and~$\Nmultipole$ or~$\Nphase$ for the three mock datasets under consideration in Fig.~\ref{fig:mock_planck_2d} in Appendix~\ref{app:validation}.}

 Overall, this demonstrates that our pipeline consistently recovers the induced phase shift in the CMB~spectra with high precision across all mock datasets, demonstrating its robustness.
 This is underscored by the close alignment between the fiducial values of the input mock cosmologies and the obtained posterior distributions.
 In addition, the spectrum- and perturbation-based methods yield consistent results, confirming the reliability of both approaches.